Absotively/anr-collection-plan/docs/introduction.md

 title: Introduction
 permalink: introduction
 ---

+**This plan is very, very out of date.
+[The ChiLo Buying Guide is a much better source for up-to-date collection building advice.](https://boardgamegeek.com/filepage/155344/chilo-buying-guide)**

 This page is a collection of information about building a Netrunner collection and about this plan.

 ## Cost